ForgeRock/forgeops/docker/ds/ds-new/README.md

 ## Certificates

 The image is configured to use PEM based certificates instead of a Java Keystore (JKS).
 The provided Kubernetes sample generates these certificates using [cert-manager](https://cert-manager.io).
-The ds-operator is migrating to cert-manager, as it is the canonical method of generating certificates for Kubernetes.

 > WARNING: Directory data is encrypted using the private key in the master-key certificate.
 You must back up certificates or